Edward Leo Delaney: Charges of treason

 On July 26, 1943, Delaney, along with Fred W. Kaltenbach, Douglas Chandler, Jane Anderson, Constance Drexel, Robert Henry Best, Max Otto Koischwitz and Ezra Pound was indicted in absentia by a District of Columbia grand jury on charges of treason.

 Delaney was returned to the U.S. on August 8, 1947, but the charges against him were dropped by the Department of Justice due to lack of evidence on October 27, 1947.
 A United States Government memorandum held by the DOJ dated June 14, 1946, had stated the following:

 Although he may be classified as a political commentator and although he was indicted for treason in 1943, it does not appear worthwhile to continue our efforts to develop information as to his activities in view of the very few wartime recordings made by him.

 Later life

 Delaney spent a number of years touring the U.S. as an ultra-conservative lecturer and finally settled down in Southern California, where he spent the rest of his life as a political author and small-town newspaper columnist.
 His publications include False Freedom 1954, which published through Sequoia University Press, Freedom's Frontier 1964, and Harvest of Deceit 1971.
 He published his autobiography, Five Decades Before Dawn in 1969.

-He died in an automobile accident in California in 1972.
+Delaney died in an automobile accident in California in 1972.